 DWI in Houston comes with very severe penalties, including fines, loss of your driver’s license, and jail time.
 Penalties for probation violation can vary widely, depending on the circumstances of the violation, but are no less serious and costly.

-If you have been charged with a DWI or violating the conditions of your parole, contact Houston DWI Lawyer Mark Thiessen and his team at Thiessen Law Firm.
+If you have been charged with a DWI or violating the conditions of your parole, do not wait to contact our Houston DWI lawyers online or at (713) 864-9000.